carp-lang/Carp/docs/Libraries.md

 `@master`.

 Please note that currently only loading through SSH is supported.
-If you want to make a library reading for loading, either prepare a file that has the same name as the library—in the case above, `anima.carp`—or a file called `main.carp` as an entrypoint.
+If you want to make a library ready for loading, either prepare a file that has the same name as the library—in the case above, `anima.carp`—or a file called `main.carp` as an entrypoint.